 This seems obvious, but so many lawyers we talk to insist they cannot delegate these things because they “don’t have the money.”
 (Read more HERE about why that’s incorrect)

-3. In yet another chapter called “How to Get More $1,000/hour Work Done with a Personal Assistant,” Perry Marshall has this to say: Everyone who makes more than $30/hour should have a personal assistant.
-You personal assistant can do just about anything for you, and you’ll easily save 10 hours a week.
+3. In yet another chapter called “How to Get More $1,000/hour Work Done with a Personal Assistant,” Perry Marshall says: Everyone who makes more than $30/hour should have a personal assistant.
+Your personal assistant can do just about anything for you, and you’ll easily save 10 hours a week.
 A high-power personal assistant will be one of your most mission-critical team members.

-I personally believe that a good administrative assistant will save you more than 10 hours a week, and that a good executive receptionist will pay for themselves tenfold by the goodwill they create with your clients.
+I personally believe that an excellent administrative assistant will save you more than 10 hours a week and that a good executive receptionist will pay for themselves tenfold by the goodwill they create with your clients.

-Additionally, when you hire one of our staffers, you get access to the most talented employees another country has to offer, and they’re so good, price really shouldn’t matter.
+Additionally, when you hire one of our staffers, you get access to the most talented employees another country has to offer.
+They’re such a reasonable price that really shouldn’t matter.
 The kicker is that it also saves you a bundle of money by hiring a virtual assistant overseas at 1.3 the price of a U.S.-based assistant.
 It’s truly a win-win.